merkusvictory/personal-portfolio/README.md

 # [marcushilario.com](marcushilario.com)
-My first portfolio website with a style inspired by [tetr.io](tetr.io) Showcases some basic facts about me and some beginner projects
+My first portfolio website with a style inspired by [tetr.io](tetr.io), showcases some basic facts about me and beginner projects

+Hardcoded HTML and CSS with basic animations